Table of Contents

-Animal cells are specialized and membrane-bound eukaryotic cells, which lack a cell wall, chloroplasts and have a true membrane-bound nucleus, along with other functional cellular organelles.
+Animal cells are specialized and membrane-bound eukaryotic cells, which lack a cell wall, and chloroplasts and have a true membrane-bound nucleus, along with other functional cellular organelles.

 Animal cells are mainly involved in the transportation of water, oxygen and other soluble substances through their cell membranes.
-The other specialized functions of animal cells including respiration, digestion, motility, reproduction, cell division and other metabolic processes.
+The other specialized functions of animal cells include respiration, digestion, motility, reproduction, cell division and other metabolic processes.

 Let us learn some more interesting facts about the Animal cell.

 Fact – 1

 Animal cells are generally smaller than plant cells.
 It is irregular in shape and is mainly because of the absence of the external wall, called the cell wall.